bowmanjd/pstalk/slides/slides.md

 ---

 <!--
+A shell is not just an interactive interpreter; it is also a scripting language.

 From the 1984 book _The Unix Programming Environmment_ by Brian Kernighan and Rob Pike:

 - Although most users think of the shell as an interactive command interpreter, it is really a programming language in which each statement runs a command.
 Because it must satisfy both the interactive and programming aspects of command execution, it is a strange language, shaped as much by history as by design.
-[Both an interactive interpreter, like a REPL (read-eval-print loop), and a programming language.
-And it evolves over time due to dynamic needs.]
 - The range of its application leads to an unsettling quantity of detail in the language, but you don't need to understand every nuance to use it effectively.
 [Some good encouragement, there.
-Just wade in or even dive in]
+Just wade in or even dive in, to your shell of choice.]

 -->